BenRodProd/BenRodProd/README.md

 - *Responsive Web Design*
 - *Javascript Data Structures and Algorithms*

-from **freeCodeCamp.org** and the
+from **freeCodeCamp.org**

+and

 - *JAVASCRIPT - SYNTAX & SEMANTIK*
 - *WEBDEVELOPMENT FRONTEND*

 Certificats from **CodePirate**.

+---

-In addition, I have a lot of years of experience in music production, video editing and social media managment.
+In addition, I have a lot of years of experience in music production, video editing, 3D modelling and social media managment.

+---